DioCar84/A-Taste-of-Lisbon/README.md

   - The footer social media buttons can be found at [mdbootstrap](https://mdbootstrap.com/docs/standard/navigation/footer/)

-  - most buttons displayed across the various webpages will be an adaptation of button 21 ffrom [CSS Scan](https://getcssscan.com/css-buttons-examples)
+  - most buttons displayed across the various webpages will be an adaptation of button 21 from [CSS Scan](https://getcssscan.com/css-buttons-examples)

-  - this read me file and supporting docs were adapted from 2 former Code Institue student's projects [Codzilla](https://github.com/lemocla/Codzilla) and [Cryptics](https://github.com/RiyadhKh4n/cryptics)
+  - this read me file and supporting docs were adapted from 2 former Code Institute student's projects [Codzilla](https://github.com/lemocla/Codzilla) and [Cryptics](https://github.com/RiyadhKh4n/cryptics)

 - ## **Content**